mate-academy/jv-fruit-shop/README.md

 ```

 ### Expecting output file example
-We are expecting to see how many fruits are available in your Fruit store after the file processing.
+We are expecting to see how many fruitStorages are available in your Fruit store after the file processing.
 For example:
 ```text
     fruit,quantity
     banana,97